tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 - Reading data
 - Configuring via UI
-- Tun on and off (also "resetting" if led permanent red)
+- Tun on and off (also "resetting" if led permanent red, for unknown devices it has to be enabled on the DTU/General-Settings page).
-- Setting limit
+- Setting limit (for unknown devices, it has to be enabled on the DTU/General-Settings page)
 - Showing logs

 #### Not working

 - Logs show hardware inverter errors
 - restart inverter
+- daily production if inverter not connected to online service
+- on new Deye Firmware versions like: MW3_SSL_5408_1.0B or MW_03_16U_5408_5.0C-S the UDP port 48899 is closed, and therefore this fork isn't working on them.
+Further information is [here](https://github.com/tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/issues/8).

-### Hoymiles W-Series Branch
+### Status Hoymiles W-Series

-This feature branch is intended to read out Hoymiles W-Series PV Inverters and make use of the original project UI and features.

-The esp will connect via Network(tcp) to the configured ip/hostname and port of the Inverter.
+The esp will connect via Network (TCP, Protobuf) to the configured IP/hostname/MAC (when connected to AP of the esp) and port of the Inverter.

 The DTU-Connection code is mostly based on the code of [DTU-Gateway](https://github.com/ohAnd/dtuGateway).
 I just mapped it to OpenDTU project.
-So all problems described there with setting limit also exist here.
+So all problems described there with setting limits also exist here.

-Original implementation for Hoymiles inverts will work in parallel.

 Tested with model: HMS-800W-2T

-#### Problems

-The only real supported inverter by Serial is currently the 'HMS-800W-2T' because i dont know the other serials-number prefix to recognize them.
-So every other W-Series inverter will be shown as 4-PV input inverter.

-Support for 6T invertes not done yet
+It is possible to configure the distance between the data fetches on advanced inverter settings.
+This is needed because on the first firmware versions of the device (like 1.\*.\*) it was only possible every 31 seconds (also mentioned on [DTU-Gateway](https://github.com/ohAnd/dtuGateway)).
+Therefore the
+Default value is 31 seconds.
+With the new firmware (2.\*.\* and above), it is possible more often.
+20 seconds seem to be a good value (find out for yourself).

 #### Working